Driving and sight loss: finding support if you can no longer drive

 It can be devastating when someone needs to stop driving or discovers they will never drive at all.
 Many feelings can be experienced including anger, depression or even denial.
 These are normal reactions to loss and pain.
 However, it is possible to find alternative ways of doing things and enjoy life.

 An important part of accepting this new phase of your life can be to allow yourself to experience feelings of grief when they come up.
 This helps process the impact and over time the feelings will eventually pass.
 It is, however, normal to have moments of sadness or frustration.
-A client told us:
+One person told us:

 “It surprises me that even though I have never been able to drive and feel I have accepted this, I can feel a wave of anger out of nowhere about the situation, I have discovered this is very normal and so I let it come and go.”